Aug 142014

 What you need:

-All In One WP Security And Firewall Filesystem Security
+All In One File Security

-• File Permissions
+• File permissions

-• PHP File Editing
+• File protection

-• Host System Logs
+• Host system logs

 File Permissions